 There are an estimated one billion individuals with disabilities worldwide, the majority of whom are elderly.
 Disabilities can severely limit the ability of older persons to access humanitarian assistance due to physical inaccessibility, stigma and discrimination, and high levels of poverty amongst the disabled.
 The needs and risks faced by older persons with disabilities in emergencies, and the challenges they face in accessing humanitarian assistance are poorly understood and often left unaddressed.
-The purpose of this research project is to strengthen the evidence base for protecting and assisting older persons with disabilities with a focus on internally displaced persons (IDPs) in Ukraine and in Pakistan.
+The purpose of this research project is to strengthen the evidence base for protecting and assisting older persons with disabilities with a focus on internally displaced persons (IDPs) in Ukraine and refugees in Tanzania.

 GOALS AND OBJECTIVES

 - Produce a research report with concrete recommendations for improving protection and assistance to elderly IDPs living with disabilities.

 - Develop summary reports to inform advocacy with relevant stakeholders in Ukraine, Tanzania, and other countries with large populations of elderly IDPs